-STATUS REPORT PURSUANT TO THE COURT'S ORDER OF FEBRUARY 1, 2022
+STATUS REPORT PURSUANT TO THE COURT'S ORDER OF JUNE 16, 2022

 This case involves a challenge to a rule issued by the Department of Health and Human Services (HHS).
 Two district courts in this Circuit vacated the rule in its entirety, and the government appealed.
-HHS has now initiated a new rulemaking process.
+As the government reported in its April 1, 2022, status report, HHS has now initiated a new rulemaking process.
+HHS remains in the process of finalizing a notice of proposed rulemaking in this case, and we have been informed that the agency expects to publish a proposed rule in the next 90 days.
 Accordingly, the government respectfully requests that this case continue to be held in abeyance, with the parties to file motions to govern further proceedings at the end of six months, or 30 days after a final rule issues, whichever is sooner.
 Counsel for the plaintiffs has indicated that the plaintiffs do not oppose this request.

-- 1. These consolidated appeals concern the validity of a final rule that the U.S. Department of Health and Human Services (HHS) promulgated in 2019.
+- 1. These consolidated appeals concern the validity of a final rule that HHS promulgated in 2019.
 The rule, entitled Protecting Statutory Conscience Rights in Health Care, 84 Fed.
 Reg.
 23,170 (May 21, 2019), implicates various federal statutes that protect individuals and other entities with religious or moral objections to providing certain health-care-related services in connection with government-provided or government-funded health care programs.
 In these appeals, the federal government sought review of decisions in which two district courts-one in the Eastern District of Washington and one in the Northern District of California-vacated the rule. - 2.
 After the consolidated appeals were fully briefed, the Court scheduled oral argument for February 8, 2021.
-On January 28, 2021, the parties to the appeals filed a joint motion to remove the appeals from the oral argument calendar and place the appeals in abeyance, explaining that new leadership at HHS planned to reassess the issues that the cases present. - 3.
-On January 29, 2021, the Court issued an order granting the parties' joint motion.
+The parties to the appeals subsequently filed a joint motion to remove the appeals from the oral argument calendar and place the appeals in abeyance, explaining that new leadership at HHS planned to reassess the issues that the cases present.
+The Court granted the parties' joint motion on January 29, 2021.
 The Court removed the cases from the February 8 argument calendar and directed the parties to "provide the Court within sixty days a status report as to whether the appeal will continue to be prosecuted."
-The government subsequently filed periodic status reports, including most recently on January 31, 2022, requesting that the appeal continue to be held in abeyance.
-This Court granted those motions and directed in its February 1, 2022, order that the parties provide another status report regarding whether the appeal will continue to be prosecuted by April 1.
+The government subsequently filed periodic status reports, including most recently on April 1, 2022.
+In its April 1 status report, the government indicated that it had initiated a new rulemaking process and requested that the appeal be held in abeyance for six months, or 30 days after a final rule issues, whichever is sooner.
+This Court granted the motion and directed in its June 16, 2022, order that the parties provide another status report at the end of that period as to the status of the rulemaking process.